Live from the Southern Command in sunny South Florida.

 Hi.

-Hey, Rush Buddy, this is a real privilege.
+This is a real privilege.

 Thanks very much, sir.

-Um I I loved the point.
+I loved the point.

 It was a great point.

-I share um your philosophy on that.
+I share your philosophy on that.

-I thought it tied in closely with what that caller, I think Katie yesterday you called.
+I thought it tied in closely with what that caller, I think, Katie yesterday, you called.

-Your show serves as an enlightening uh program for me and most of your listeners, and it's a point that just does not get made.
+Your show serves as an enlightening program for me and most of your listeners.

 I'd be happy to.